 Physical inactivity

-Read through this article to get an insight onto the best diet that helps in managing piles.
+Read through this article to get an insight into the best diet that helps in managing piles.

 Foods To Include:

-One key rule to avert or avoid hemorrhoids flare-ups is to ensure that you are getting an adequate amount of fibre in the diet.
-There are two types of fibre -soluble and insoluble.
-Soluble fibre forms a gel in the gastrointestinal tract and can be digested by gut-friendly bacteria, while insoluble fiber adds bulk to the stool and regularize bowel movements.
+One key rule to avert or avoid hemorrhoid flare-ups is to ensure that you are getting an adequate amount of fibre in your diet.
+There are two types of fibre: soluble and insoluble.
+Soluble fibre forms a gel in the gastrointestinal tract and can be digested by gut-friendly bacteria, while insoluble fiber adds bulk to the stool and regularizes bowel movements.
 Both are needed to maintain gut health.

-Legumes include beans, lentils, peas, soybeans, peanuts and chickpeas are loaded with both types of fibre, particularly rich in the soluble type, which helps to add bulk to the stool, regularize bowel movements and ease symptoms of hemorrhoids.
+Legumes, including beans, lentils, peas, soybeans, peanuts, and chickpeas, are loaded with both types of fibre, particularly rich in the soluble type, which helps to add bulk to the stool, regularize bowel movement, and ease symptoms of hemorrhoids.

 Whole grains

-Whole grains are a good source of complex carbohydrates that retain germ, bran and endosperm and packed with fibre.
-Being intrinsically rich in soluble fibre they stimulate the digestion process and help to mitigate pain and discomfort associated with piles.
+Whole grains are a good source of complex carbohydrates that retain germ, bran, and endosperm and are packed with fibre.
+Being intrinsically rich in soluble fibre, they stimulate the digestion process and help to mitigate pain and discomfort associated with piles.
 Swap refined cereals in the diet with healthy alternatives like barley, corn, quinoa, oats, whole rye, wheat, and brown rice.
-Oats is a good option to add to your meal plan, as it contains beta-glucan, a specific kind of soluble fibre that benefits gut microbiome by acting like and prebiotic and feeds gut-friendly bacteria.
-While choosing oats go for steel-cut or rolled oats over the processed ones to add up the fibre content.
+Oats are a good option to add to your meal plan, as they contain beta-glucan, a specific kind of soluble fibre that benefits gut microbiome by acting like and prebiotic and feeds gut-friendly bacteria.
+While choosing oats, go for steel-cut or rolled oats over the processed ones to add to the fibre content.

 Also Read: Soluble Vs Insoluble Fibre: Know The Difference, Health Benefits And Sources